mosesmrima/MiFUSE/README.md

 # MiFUSE

 MiFUSE is a minimal filesystem in user space built in C for hobbyists and minimalists.
-MiFUSE is part of my project for ALX Software engeeniring program.

 ## Supported Platforms